Henry Bentinck, 1st Duke of Portland: Career

 At the 1705 English general election, Bentinck was returned in a contest as Whig Member of Parliament for Southampton.
 Apart from carrying out minor functions, he appears to have been inactive in Parliament.
 At the 1708 British general election, he was returned unopposed for Southampton and in a contest at Hampshire, and opted to sit for Hampshire.
 He acted as a teller for the Whigs.
 He succeeded his father as Earl of Portland on 23 November 1709 and vacated his seat in the House of Commons to sit in the Lords.
-He now owned the principal family seat of Bulstrode in Berkshire, and also inherited estates worth about £850,150 in Cheshire, Cumberland, Hertfordshire, Norfolk, Sussex, Westminster and Yorkshire, In 1710, he was appointed Colonel of the 1st Troop of Horse Guards until 1713.
+He now owned the principal family seat of Bulstrode in Berkshire, and also inherited estates worth about £850,150 in Cheshire, Cumberland, Hertfordshire, Norfolk, Sussex, Westminster and Yorkshire.
+In 1710, he was appointed Colonel of the 1st Troop of Horse Guards until 1713.
 He was created Marquess of Titchfield and Duke of Portland on 6 July 1716.
 In 1719 he was one of main subscribers in the Royal Academy of Music (1719), a corporation that produced baroque opera on stage.
 He was appointed Lord of the Bedchamber in 1717 and held the post for the rest of hislife.

-Portland lost a huge amount of money in the South Sea Bubble in 1720.
+Portland lost vast sums of money in the South Sea Bubble in 1720.
 In 1721, he accepted the post of Governor of Jamaica, which was a lucrative but not a very prestigious post, and one with a low survival rate.
+There, he acquired ownership of 287 slaves, 158 of whom were male and 129 females.